dustinpfister/blog_posts/_posts/js-math-random.md

 layout: post
 categories: js
 id: 649
-updated: 2020-04-21 18:25:47
+updated: 2020-04-21 18:28:00
-version: 1.17
+version: 1.18
 ---

 Starting out with the [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method in javaScript is simple enough, you just call it and you get a random number between 0 and 1.
 From there it is all about what you do with that value when it comes to doing something random.
+With that said there is maybe a bit more that just calling the method then when it comes to rounding, getting a range, and the nature of the distribution when using the method largely by itself.
+So lets take a look at a few examples of the Math random method in javaScript from simple to not so simple.

 <!-- more -->